Dooperlzwak/SpeechRNT/frontend/src/services/README.md

 # Audio Playback Implementation

-This section describes the audio playback system implemented for the SpeechRNT application.
+This section describes the audio playback system implemented for the Vocr application.

 ## Overview